vsco/dcdr/README.md

 ```

 #### String Flags
 A `string` flag holds a free-form text value.
-Any `-value` that is not a boolean or a number is stored as a string.
+Strings require an explicit `--type=string` (`-t string`) when setting them, while `boolean` and `percentile` are inferred from the value when `--type` is omitted.
 A common use case is a runtime-tunable setting such as a minimum log level.

 ```
+# --type=string is required for string values
+dcdr set -n min-log-level -v debug -t string

 min-log-level => "debug"
 ```